-The purpose of assessment is to ensure that effective learning has taken place to give Learners the opportunity to meet all the Assessment Criteria and achieve the learning outcomes within a Qualification and/or Unit.
+The purpose of assessment is to ensure that effective learning has taken place to give Learners the opportunity to

 All LAMDA graded Qualifications require external assessment.
 External assessment is a form of independent assessment where Assessment Criteria for each Qualification are set by LAMDA and marked by a LAMDA Examinations Examiner.